 No future for this site

-It was bought by a neighbour, who in july 2013 told a finnish newspaper that due to lack of funds the already dilapidated structures can not be renovated.
-Just the structures in stone, the headstone and the pond where Sinitstö's ashes were scattered, will be retained.
+It was bought by a neighbor, who in july 2013 told a Finnish newspaper that due to lack of funds it was not possible to renovate the already dilapidated structures.
+Just the ones from stone, the headstone and the pond where Sinitstö's ashes were scattered, will be retained.

-* Note and pictures on the ITEnet website
+* Article and pictures on the ITEnet website